colinrudd/P2/README.md

-Description: xkcd Password Generator that allows users to choose between 4 and 9 randomly generated words with the options to add capitalization, a symbol, and/or a number to use as a password.
+Description: xkcd Password Generator that allows users to choose between 4 and 9 randomly generated words with the options to add capitalization, a symbol and/or a number.

 Demo Info: 10/1/2014 in person